mingmingge891/FXMinerProxy/README.md

   2. Status displays the number of TCP connections and CPU usage
   3. ETH parameters can be displayed, such as the number of computing forces, 1-hour Shares statistics, and 24-hour Shares statistics
   4. You can view ETH parameters on the web page
-  5. Support pumping function (Purpose hope you can contribute to the ETH community, provide you with the reward of building the server, pumping can only set 10%, pumping and    author 3,7 share, author 30%)
+  5. Support pumping function (pumping can only set 10%)We do not pump water separately from the software, the software is a one-time charge, you need to purchase the activation   code to use

 # One-click install
 # free